-SAN DIEGO (KGTV) — Starting Friday, May 1, San Diego County is requiring people to wear facial coverings when in public due to the COVID-19 pandemic.
+SAN DIEGO (KGTV) — Due to the coronavirus pandemic, San Diego County is requiring people to wear facial coverings when in public.

 The order says residents are required to wear a face covering (coverings include a mask, bandanna, scarf or even a T-shirt) in public settings and within six feet of other people who are not a part of their household when: